1 Finite State Markov chains

 One obstruction to the existence of a stationary distribution is periodicity; think of a Markov chain that can only enter a state \(i\) at even times.
 Another obstruction occurs if the Markov chain has countably many states and it drifts away with positive probability.
 A Markov chain can also have multiple stationary distributions if it has absorbing states, that is states from which it cannot leave once it enters, or if it has a subset of states from which it enters it cannot leave.

-1.4 Playing with examples
+1.4 Playing with a class of examples

 The following exercise gives us an easy class of examples to experiment with.